uswitch/kiam/docs/IAM.md

 process can assume the server role.

-The example below is expressed using [Terrafying](https://github.com/uswitch/terrafying) but is pretty close to Terraform configuration and should help explain how AWS IAM resources are connected.
+The example below is expressed using [Terraform](https://www.terraform.io/) and should help explain how AWS IAM resources are connected.

 ```